About qub

 Get notified.
 Anyone viewing a sealed qub can subscribe to get an email the moment it reveals.
 One email, on the day — no spam, no account needed.

-What we don't do
+What we deliberately don't do

-For developers and AI agents
+For builders and AI agents

 The qub API lets you seal, read, and verify qubs programmatically.
 There's also an MCP server so AI agents can create and read qubs directly.
 Webhooks notify your systems when a qub reveals.